torusresearch/tkey-rust-android-example/README.md

 The application will be installed and launched on your device or emulator.
 You can now explore the functionality of the tKey library in the app.

 ### Customization
-The example project provides a basic implementation of using the Tkey Rust library.
-You can customize and extend it according to your needs.
-Here are a few suggestions:
+The example project provides a basic implementation of using the tKey library.

 Modify the UI: Update the user interface to match your application's design and requirements.